tuconnaisyouknow/chromePassStealer/README.md

 4. Find a victim and enjoy !
 ## Requirments for victim PC
 * Turn off caps lock
-* Switch the keyboard layout to English
+* Switch the keyboard layout to French (or adapt the code according to your layout)
 # Help Me ⛑️
 If you want to help me, I want to make the script run in background and do all it do from Chrome directly from powershell.
 Thanks to your contribution !